 How Your Donation Makes a Difference

-$10 will go towards paying for training expenses of athletes
+$10 will go towards offsetting training expenses for our athletes

-$50 will go towards paying for the monthly transportation costs of athletes to get them to training sessions
+$50 will go towards offset the cost of traveling to training sessions for our athletes

-$100 will help athletes allay the cost of new equipment needed by our athletes for training sessions and competitions
+$100 will help allay the cost of new equipment needed by our athletes for training sessions and competitions

 About Campaignends 28 Dec 2020, 11:59 PM

 We want to celebrate our athletes and their abilities.
 No they don't need pity.
 Take your pity and take it elsewhere.
 Our athletes don't need sympathy.
 We are all heroes in our own right.
 We are there when our athletes triumph.
 We must also be there when our athletes fall short.

 These are the stories are athletes who defy limits.
 These are the stories we want to tell.
 What is your story?
 How do you, defy limits?